dotnet/docs/docs/azure/sdk/scaling-aspnetcore-apps.md

 Next you'll need to create the key vault service.

 1. In the Azure Portal search bar, enter *Key Vault* and select the matching result
-1. On the key vault listing page, select **+Create++.
+1. On the key vault listing page, select **+ Create**.
 1. On the **Basics** tab, enter the following values:
     * **Subscription**: Select the same subscription that chose for you Container App.
     * **Resource Group**: Select the *msdocs-scalable-razor* resource group you created previously.
-    * **Key Vault name**: Enter the name *scalablerazorvault*.
+    * **Key Vault name**: Enter the name *scalablerazorvaultXXXX*.
+    * **Region**: Select a region near your location.

         :::image type="content" source="media/scaling-aspnetcore-apps/scaling-new-storage.png" alt-text="A screenshot showing how to create a container app in the Azure Portal.":::

 1. Leave the rest of the settings at their default, and then select **Review + create**.
 Wait for Azure to validate your settings, and then choose **Create**.

-1. Azure will take a moment to provision the new key vault.
+Azure will take a moment to provision the new key vault.
 When the ask completes, click **Go to resource** to view the new service.

 Next you need to create a secret key to protect the data in the blob storage account.

 1. On the main key vault overview page, select **Keys** from the left navigation.
-1. On the **Create a key** page, enter *razorkey* in the **Name** field.
+1. On the **Create a key** page, select **+ Generate/Import** to open the **Create a key** flyout menu.
-1. Leave the rest of the settings at their default values and then choose **Create**.
+1. Enter *razorkey* in the **Name** field.
+Leave the rest of the settings at their default values and then choose **Create**.
 A new key should appear on the key list page.

     :::image type="content" source="media/scaling-aspnetcore-apps/scaling-new-key.png" alt-text="A screenshot showing how to create a container app in the Azure Portal.":::

 ## 4) Configure and deploy the app to Azure Container Apps

+Now that the necessary Azure resources have been created, you'll need to configure your code to point to those services.

+1. Replace the storage account name placeholder in the URI of the `PersistKeystoAzureBlobStorage` method with the name of the `scalablerazorstorageXXXX` account you created.
+1. Replace the `<key-vault-name>` placeholder in the key vault URI `ProtectKeysWithAzureKeyVault`method with the name of the `scalablerazorvaultXXXX` key vault you created.
+1. Replace the `<key-name>` placeholder in the key vault URI with the `razorkey` name you created earlier.

-Next you will build and deploy your app to the Azure Container app.
+Next, you will build and deploy your app to the Azure Container app.

 1. Inside Visual Studio, right click on the project node and select **Publish**.
 1. In the publishing dialog, select Azure for the deployment target, and then choose **Next**.